 You may be eligible for an Offer in Compromise and not know it.
 Aggressive government collection agents might not tell you that you are eligible.
 Or, a seemingly friendly government agent may offer to “help” you prepare and process your own Offer in Compromise.
 The IRS will then frequently use its own formula against you to either reject your Offer or force you to settle for more than you should.

-Our attorneys know when and how to dispute the IRS when rejection of an Offer is recommended.
+Our tax attorneys know when and how to dispute the IRS when rejection of an Offer is recommended.
 They also know when and how to dispute the settlement amount that the IRS wishes to approve.
 There have been countless times when our involvement caused the acceptance of Offers that the IRS had attempted to reject.
 Likewise, there have been countless times when we convinced the IRS to accept a much lower amount than they had demanded.

-At Fortress, we screen ALL of our clients for an Offer in Compromise.
 We love saving our clients as much money as possible and, oftentimes, an Offer in Compromise is the best vehicle for saving BIG dollars.
 If you are not eligible for an Offer in Compromise, we may be able to help you become eligible.
 If you are eligible, we will professionally prepare your Offer in Compromise and aggressively negotiate with the appropriate government employee towards the approval of a favorable settlement.